gian-solo/gian-solo.github.io/_drafts/2019-03-13-effects-pedals-every-guitar-player-needs-in-their-life.md

 ---
 layout: post
 title:  "Effects Pedals Every Guitar Player Needs In Their Life"
-categories: Personal
+categories: Guitar
-date:   2018-09-28
+date:   2019-03-13
-excerpt: "One of these guitar effects pedals maybe holds the key in creating your very own signature sound."
+excerpt: "One of these guitar effects pedals may hold the key in creating your very own signature sound."
 image: "/images/gpedals.jpg"
 ---